 How to do Takeoff In Construction?

-As they say in construction, everything starts with a takeoff.
-Quantity takeoffs lays the foundation for cost estimating, resource planning and ultimately, project execution.
+As they say in construction, every project starts with a takeoff.
+Quantity takeoffs form the base for cost estimating, resource planning, and project execution.

 What is a Construction Takeoff?